 - Atrial Fibrillation

 - Kidney Disease

 - or Circulatory Disease

 Disclosure: This article is for information purposes only.
 It is NOT an all inclusive guide of underwriting guidelines, particularly for diabetics.
-There are other guidelines an underwriter must consider when underwriting an application.
-The approval or declination of any application is left up to the sole discretion of the company and its underwriters.
+Approval or declination of any application is subject to the sole discretion of the insurance company and its underwriters.